Zachacious/go-respec/README.md

 ---

+## Why?

+Most OpenAPI tooling in Go either relies on heavy annotation, awkward code generation, or intrusive wrappers.

+go-respec takes a different approach: it statically analyzes your existing code to generate OpenAPI v3 specs, with zero annotations or generated code.
+It works with idiomatic Go and gives you full control to override any inferred values.

+If you’ve ever found tools like swaggo or oapi-codegen too restrictive, or just wanted a lightweight/easy way to expose your routes as an OpenAPI spec — this is for you.

+---

 ## 🚨 Disclaimer

 This is a new and experimental project built primarily for my own needs after being frustrated with existing tools that rely heavily on "magic comments."